mrichar1/jsonapi-vuex/README.md

 <input type="text" :disabled="status == 'LOADING'">
 ```

 ### Related items

 By default the `get` action and getter are both configured to follow and expand out relationships recursively, if they are provided as `data` entries (i.e. `{type: 'widget', id: '1'}`).

-*Note* - If using the `action` you may wish to also set the `include` parameter on the server query to include the relationships you are interested in.
+_Note_ - If using the `action` you may wish to also set the `include` parameter on the server query to include the relationships you are interested in.
 Any records returned in the `included` section of the jsonapi data will be automatically added to the store.

-For any relationships where the related item is already in the store, this is added to the returned object(s) in `obj['_jv']['rels'][rel_name]`.
-For items with a single relationship, the object is placed directly under the `rel_name` - for mutiple items, they are indexed by id:
+For any relationships where the related item is already in the store, this is added to the returned object(s) in `obj['_jv']['rels'][relName]`.
+For items with a single relationship, the object is placed directly under the `relName` - for mutiple items, they are indexed by id:

 ```
 // Assuming the store is as follows: